madeleineudell/LowRankModels.jl/README.md

 include many well known models in data analysis, such as principal components analysis (PCA), matrix completion, robust PCA, nonnegative matrix factorization, k-means, and many more.
+For more information on GLRMs, watch the arXiv... (paper coming by October 1)

 GLRM.jl makes it easy to mix and match loss functions and regularizers to construct a model suitable for a particular data set.